 Following the Government measures to limit the spread of Covid 19 our shops are now closed until further notice.
 Thank you to all of our customers for supporting us through this difficult time for us all.

 Yes! we are still running our weekly lottery.
 We will inform our £1000 weekly winner by phone.
-Winners cheques may take a little longer to arrive in the post.
+Winners cheques may take up to 28 days to arrive in the post.